 Imagine your guests’ fascination when you tell them your fireplace effects were developed by the same brilliant mind that designed those used in The Matrix and in the Harry Potter series.

-Don’t forget that another advantage of installing a fireplace insert is the safety issue.
+Don’t forget that another advantage of installing a fireplace insert (or an electric fireplace in your bedroom) is the safety issue.
 Traditional brick fireplaces of yesteryear naturally have a brick or masonry firebox.
 When you add an insert, the firebox is a specially treated metal that provides a solid interior resilient to any vulnerable areas that could potentially harbor a space wherein a flame could ignite technically inside the brick.
 This safety feature should not be overlooked.

 Now You’re a Weekend Fireplace Painting DIY Pro